APPLICATION & MATERIALS DEADLINES

 You will need to answer the following prompt:

-- Tell us why you would like to attend the University of Wisconsin–Madison.
-In addition, please include why you are interested in studying Personal Finance.
+Tell us why you would like to attend the University of Wisconsin–Madison.
+In addition, please include why you are interested in studying your intended area of study.

 We require official high school transcripts, which need to be sent to us by your school.
 We review your high school record to check for proof of graduation, the completion of core preparation requirements, and to learn more about your educational background.
 High school grades will play a more important role in the admission review for applicants who have completed fewer transferable college credits.
 If you earned your General Educational Development (GED) certificate or a High School Equivalency Diploma (HSED), submit your official score report in addition to all high school or home school transcripts.